-Patient Accounts Receivable: The patient accounts receivable balance represents the unpaid amounts billed to patients and third-party payors.
+The patient accounts receivable balance represents the unpaid amounts billed to patients and third-party payors.
 Contractual adjustments and discounts are recorded to report receivables for patient care services at their net realizable value.
 Past due receivables are determined based on contractual terms.
 The Organization does not accrue interest on any of its accounts receivables.
+The Organization provides an allowance for credit losses based on an analysis of historical activity, the payor source, the aging of the receivable, and the consideration of future economic conditions.

+Investments

-Investments: All investments are valued at their fair values in the balance sheets.
+All investments are valued at their fair values in the balance sheets.
 Unrealized gains and losses are included in the change in net assets.
 See Note 4 for additional information on the nature of the Organization's investments.